Teen Discourse and Discussion Miami Kickoff!

 Thanks to our local high schools for coordinating and attending and thanks to Judges Bloom and Rosenberg for making the rollout of this program a success!

-- Category: Civics & Community Outreach
+- Category: Civics and Community / Law Student Events

 - Date: December 1, 2017